citp/privacy-policy-historical/t/te/tec/techzek.com.md

-> *The following text is extracted and transformed from the techzek.com privacy policy that was archived on 2013-05-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130503070039id_/http%3A//www.techzek.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the techzek.com privacy policy that was archived on 2013-12-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131203035701id_/http%3A//www.techzek.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Techzek
+# Privacy Policy | Techzek | Techzek

 **Your Privacy**